SepsisShock/Gemini-3/README.md

 Read the license.
 Many thanks again to my dear "BF" for his linguistic anchoring idea, his recommendations for sampler settings, and helping me with Vertex.
 And credit to Izumi for Tucao for heavily inspiring Roast.
+Much love to my nephew Subscribe for his support.